-The risks of climate change are not easy to communicate clearly.
+The risks of climate change or global warming are not easy to communicate clearly.
 Since the atmosphere affects everything, everything will be affected by its warming, furthermore, there is no single risk, but a wide and varied array of risks, of different severities and scales, affecting different systems at different degrees, unfolding on different timelines.
 It is difficult to convey to a layperson, at least without droning on and on, the complexity of this issue.

-I was substitute teaching a freshman Earth Science class at a local high school.
+I was teaching a freshman Earth Science class at a local high school.
 The class and I finished watching a documentary called, “National Geographic Explorer: Bill Nye’s Global Meltdown,” and it was open for discussion whether or not climate change is a real and pertinent issue.
 Like most high schoolers, he or she could care less about the discussion or climate change.
 A few, however, answered my question with a simple, “no.” Then my rebuttal came back with a, “Why?,”and, “I could careless if you agree or disagree with idea of climate change but you have to support your opinion with facts or data.”
 My knowledge is now going to morph into a cerebral, in a lack of a better word, stud.

 I appreciated Mr. Nye’s documentary on climate change so much that I modeled the format of this paper after to add additional information and inform my audience.
 In this paper, I explore many issues that will hopefully allow oneself to form an intelligent and substantiated base of knowledge on climate change.
 Using psychology to help label, I assimilate the five stages of grief to climate change.